Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

 ## Score:

-The score calculation is based on the correct answers divided by all the questions given.
+The main score calculation is based on the correct answers divided by all the questions given.
+The category score is the same, but then per category.

 **Important note!** :exclamation: